 |Medical type requirement||Self Declaration||Full class 2 medical|

 There is also a European version of the PPL which is called the LAPL or Light Aircraft Pilots Licence.
 However, since our departure from the EU, the future of this licence in the eyes of UK law is currently unclear.
 The NPPL also allows you to have a self-declaration medical certificate too.
-You will require your GP to sign it off but it is less involved than a full medical certificate and doesn’t cost anything.
+This is done very easily online and is less involved (and doesn’t cost anything) than a full medical certificate and doesn’t cost anything.

 Arguably cheaper to attain and cheaper to maintain